-Round Rock Christian Academy is providing students in 9-12th grades with a Chromebook.
-In addition, Middle School students will have access to 2 classroom sets of Chromebooks, and Elementary students will use Chromebooks within their homerooms.
-The purpose of this program is to create a collaborative learning environment for our students.
-The Chromebook allows student access to Google Apps for Education, educational web-based tools, as well as many other useful sites.
+To create a collaborative learning environment for students, Round Rock Christian Academy issues students in K-12th grades a Chromebook.
+Students in K-5th grade will leave their Chromebooks in the classroom, while 6th-12th graders will keep theirs in their possession.
+The Chromebook allows student access to Google Apps for Education, educational web-based tools, as well as many other useful programs and websites.
 The supplied device is an educational tool and not intended for social networking or gaming.